Millard Powers: Counting Crows

 Following longtime bassist Matt Malley's departure from the band in late 2004, Powers began touring with Counting Crows.
 He played his first show on April 22, 2005, in Denver, Colorado, and would eventually join the band full-time.
 Powers plays bass guitar, upright double bass, piano, and performs live vocals.
 He's recorded on each of the band's studio albums since 2008's Saturday Nights & Sunday Mornings, as well as two live releases.
 He also appears on a Counting Crows compilation album.

 Saturday Nights & Sunday Mornings

 Saturday Nights & Sunday Mornings was released March 25, 2008.
 The album debuted at #3 on the Billboard 200 and #1 on iTunes.
 This is the fifth studio album by Counting Crows.
 It is thematically divided into two sides: the rock music of Saturday Nights and the more country-influenced Sunday Mornings.
 The Saturday Nights portion was produced by Gil Norton (who also produced the band's second album, Recovering the Satellites), while Sunday Mornings was produced by Brian Deck.

-Powers' contribution to the album is listed in the liner notes as, "bass guitar, upright double bass, general all-around unflappable musical genius... and vocals."
+Powers's contribution to the album is listed in the liner notes as, "bass guitar, upright double bass, general all-around unflappable musical genius ... and vocals."